CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-xtremedata-dbx-blueprint.md

 CenturyLink Cloud Users

 ### Deploying a New Cluster
 Single button deploy of a new cluster including a master host, a standby master for failover, and two nodes.
-For best performance these should be deployed on Hyperscale servers.

 #### Steps
 1. Locate the Blueprint in the Blueprint Library.